Flash fiction by Usha Alexander

 “Yes.”
-He smiled, spread his arms, encouragingly.
+Sam smiled, spreading his arms encouragingly.
 “Do feel free to have a look around.”
-He watched her step gingerly among the stacks, perusing the titles of ancient volumes, the pickled histories and cracked tomes gathered by generations of his Connecticut forebears.
+He watched her stepping gingerly among the stacks, perusing the titles of ancient volumes, the pickled histories and cracked tomes gathered by generations of his Connecticut forebears.
 He admired the broad contours of her brow and cheek, arching and flexing when she paused to read, noting his Harvard diplomas on the wall, remarking on the age and historical value of his books.
 He could see that she was educated, if from a humble background.
-She’d probably attended a state school, maybe the first in her family to graduate college.
+She’d probably attended a state school, he surmised, maybe the first in her family to graduate college.
 Such things he’d learned to discern from the way a person walked, talked, dressed, smiled, since spending his retirement years as a volunteer physician at a clinic in New Haven.

-“Here,” Sam said, inviting her to sit at his desk.
+“Here,” he said, inviting her to sit at his desk.
 He pointed to a page in the mouldering ledger.
 Brenda stopped and looked at him.
-He was surprised to see her formerly smooth brow now pinched with panic, as though he’d opened a page in her diary.
-He felt suddenly awkward, a voyeur pouring over her family secrets.
+Sam was surprised to see her brow now pinched with panic, as though he’d opened a page in her diary.
+He felt suddenly awkward, a voyeur poring over her family secrets.
 But he determined to remain aloof.
 How could he, after all, take responsibility for the great errors of history?

 “The Goodgrace made only two crossings before human cargo was outlawed.”
 He faltered, noticing for the first time how ridiculous was the ship’s name.
 “They’re listed here by sex and age.
 Sometimes an identifying detail or two.”
 He added, “Only about three-hundred slaves, in all.
 It never was the main family business.”

 The image above is of a holding chamber at the old slave market in Zanzibar.
-Some two-hundred individuals were held in this space for a week at a time, without food or exit; fetid water filled the space between the shelves.
+Some two-hundred individuals were held in this space for a week at a time, without food, water, or exit; fetid seawater filled the space between the shelves.